brunoromani1601/pre_experiment_design/README.md

 3. **Configure Step 2**: Select metrics, test type, and expected lift/margin
 4. **Review real-time calculations**: Sample size and runtime are calculated automatically
 5. **Complete Steps 3-5**: Campaign configuration, target audience, and priority
-6. **Generate PDF**: Click "Generate Final Design" to create and download the PDF
+6. **Create in Notion**: Click "Review Notion Data" then "Create in Notion" to add to your database

 ### Using the Sample Size Calculator